YengHV/Employee-Tracker/README.md

 As a user, I am able to manage and update the deparments and employees.
 I can view all employees, departments and roles.
 Also, have the ability to update all of those catagories.

 ## Development
-This application with built with node.js using MySQL database and inquirer.js
+This application was built with node.js using MySQL database and inquirer.js

 ## Contributors
 Yeng Vang - https://github.com/YengHV